umar178/Lead-Scrapping-Website/README.md

 ## Prerequisites
 To get started, you’ll need the following tools installed on your system:

--Python
+- Python
--GoLang
+- GoLang
--PyCharm
+- PyCharm
--Flask (Python library)
+- Flask (Python library)

 ## Setup Instructions
 Clone or download this repository to your local machine.